DaviMCC/College/README.md

 # College
-Basically some random stuff I have done for college, I"m a ADS student at FATEC-CAMPINAS.
+Basically some random stuff I have done for college(homeworks, avaliations, etc) I"m a ADS student at FATEC-CAMPINAS.